 Each class session (double days count as two class sessions) will have a student discussion leader.
-You must sign up for six class sessions (unless the enrollment numbers change).
+You must sign up for four class sessions (unless the enrollment numbers change).
 Sign up in Canvas by editing the class schedule.
 Your job as discussion leader is not formal or onerous.
 There is no presentation to give or research to do.
-Instead, your job is to spend some time thinking more deeply about that reading than the others, and be in a position to lead the class discussion.
+Instead, your job is to spend some time thinking more deeply about that reading/viewing than the others, and be in a position to lead the class discussion.
 You are not teaching the class, but if class discussion falters you should be prepared to step in with some insights and questions in order to get it going again.
 To that end you should write about 1⁄2 to 1 page of "Things to Talk About" and bring it into class.
 You will turn this in at the end of class, but it is not a formal essay at all.
 It should be a series of notes to yourself about things you can bring up in class about the text to spark class discussion.
 Ideally you will have several discussion questions prepared: open ended questions with no easy answers that will foster discussion among your classmates.
+You should also read your classmates' blog posts to get an idea of what they are thinking about the sessions' reading/viewing.